-As an AML supervisor, CILEx Regulation is required to set out information on money laundering and terrorist financing risk that we consider is relevant to those we supervise.
+As an AML supervisor, CILEx Regulation (CRL) is required to set out information on money laundering and terrorist financing risk that we consider is relevant to those we supervise.

 We have identified and assessed the international and domestic risks of money laundering and terrorist financing to which you are subject.
 Alongside the National Risk Assessment, the information in this sectoral risk assessment is designed to assist our firms in carrying out their own money laundering and terrorist financing risk assessment.

 It reflects changes to the risks to which firms may be exposed based upon intelligence gathered from a variety of sources.
+Following an update in April 2023 those risks include proliferation financing and financial sanctions; risks that should now be reflected within firms own risk assessments.